Abuse Of Anna Soubry Shows Why Second Brexit Referendum Should Not Happen, Says Stephen Barclay

-The abuse of Tory MP Anna Soubry in Westminster shows why a second EU referendum would be a bad idea, Brexit secretary Stephen Barclay has said.
+Brexit secretary Stephen Barclay has been accused of “excusing and legitimising mob rule” after he said the abuse of Tory MP Anna Soubry in Westminster showed why a second EU referendum would be a bad idea.

 Soubry was branded a “Nazi” and a “liar” by a mob who targeted her during live TV interviews and then followed her as she made her way back into the Commons.